 BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

-A DIMM (dual in-line memory module) is a double SIMM (single in-line memory module).
-Like a SIMM, a DIMM is a module that contains one or several random access memory (RAM) chips on a small circuit board with pins that connect it to the computer motherboard.
+DIMM (dual in-line memory module) is a type of computer memory that is natively 64 bits, enabling fast data transfer.
+DIMM is a module that contains one or several random access memory (RAM) chips on a small circuit board with pins that connect it to the computer motherboard.
 The DIMM stores each data bit in a separate memory cell.
 DIMMs use a 64-bit data path, since processors used in personal computers have a 64-bit data width.
 DIMMs are typically used in desktop PCs, laptops, printers and other devices.

 As faster dynamic random access memory (DRAM) was developed, DIMM circuit boards evolved.
 Modern DIMMs based on double data rate fourth generation (DDR4) SDRAM chips use 288-pin connectors to attach to the computer motherboard to enable the increase in data throughput.
 As clock speeds of the RAM chips increased, the 64-bit path handled increasing amounts of data.

 Another evolution in DIMMs is the use of cooling fins or structures attached directly to the DIMM.
 The increase in chip density in typical 8 GB or 16 GB DIMMS, and the increase in clock speed, led to an increase in heat production.
 This was made worse by the fact that DIMMs based on DDR4 RAM chips can be produced in capacities up to 64 GB.

 Cooling structures on the DIMM help vent that heat into the computer enclosure and away from the motherboard and CPU.

 Types of DIMM

 The most common standard DIMMs, with a typical length of 5.5 inches and height of 1.18 inches, are: